-- 1. Development proposals for regeneration of The Old Iceworks which help to bring the building back into an appropriate use will be supported where they demonstrate that they: - i) are comprised of an appropriate, viable and feasible mix of community, heritage, cultural, visitor, leisure and/or café uses which reflect the historic use of the building; - ii) protect and enhance the heritage value of the building, its character and its setting; - iii) are underpinned by a business case which demonstrates long-term viability of the uses proposed; and, - iv) make best use of the side frontage onto Keel Alley at ground level, integrating public use of the building with enhancements to the open space. - 2.
+- 1. Development proposals for regeneration of The Old Iceworks which help to bring the building back into an appropriate use will be supported where they demonstrate that they: - i) are comprised of an appropriate, viable and feasible mix of community, heritage, cultural, visitor, leisure and/or café uses which reflect the historic use of the building; - ii) the heritage value of the building and its setting is conserved in a manner appropriate to its significance in accordance with national policy and the development plan; - iii) are underpinned by a business case which demonstrates long-term viability of the uses proposed; and, - iv) make best use of the side frontage onto Keel Alley at ground level, integrating public use of the building with enhancements to the open space. - 2.
 Residential units will be supported as part of the redevelopment only if they are required to ensure the viability of the redevelopment of the building. - 3.
 Development proposals must demonstrate, through a Heritage Impact Assessment, that they have examined the potential risk of harm to heritage assets and that the proposal will cause no harm to heritage assets or mitigate potential harm (and in doing so, meet the requirements of Policy DDH2: Development and Heritage Assets).